thenewcircle/cdk-theme/README.md

 If this is your first time installing the newcircle theme, set it as the default theme as well.

     (vcdk) $ sudo cdk --default-theme=newcircle

+### Dependencies
+This project uses lessc to reduce the size of css files.

+#### Install on Ubuntu
+    sudo apt-get install lessc

+#### Install on MacOS
+The easiest way is to use a package manager such as HomeBrew

+    $ brew install npm
+    $ npm install --global less

+Make sure that the /usr/local/bin/ directory is in your PATH, or equivalent, before running the make install command.